Mind, Body & Spirit

 The spacious schedule allows time to be in nature, to rest and to enjoy nourishing meals together.

-The retreat is suitable for both newcomers to meditation and more experienced meditation practitioners.
+The retreat is suitable for both newcomers or experienced meditation practitioners.

 “Having worked as a therapist for the last 12 years, I know the importance of self-care.
 Working non-stop through Covid left me feeling depleted, however, having spent three days on a retreat for professional carers, I feel so nourished cared for and replenished.
 An amazing place run by amazing people.
 A must do for anyone needing respite or renewal”.
 Niamh Connolly, Psychotherapist